top of page

 But even in the face of uncertainty, some see an opportunity to evolve.
 As the commercial solar ITC remains in place through 2028, contractors who have traditionally focused on residential rooftops may find it’s time to expand into light commercial solar projects, such as small business properties, churches, schools, and municipal buildings.

-trump solar tax credit
+solar tax credit going away

-Market Reaction: Solar Stocks Recede
+Market Reaction: Solar Stocks Recede With Threat of the Solar Tax Credit Going Away

 The threat of the solar tax credit going away for homeowners sent shockwaves through financial markets.
 Following the House vote, investors reacted swiftly to the potential loss of one of the industry's most powerful demand drivers.
 On the day of the announcement, solar stocks saw steep declines: Sunrun dropped nearly 41%, SolarEdge fell 26%, and Enphase Energy slid 18%.

-For residential installers looking to diversify in 2025, commercial solar offers a path forward, and GreenLancer makes it easier to make that leap.
+For residential installers looking to diversify in 2025, now is the time to prepare, and GreenLancer makes it easier to make that leap.
+Click the link below to learn more about our permit-ready solar plan sets and engineering services.

-solar tax credit news
+solar tax credit 2025

 Historical Context of the Solar Tax Credit